Design & Technology

 We expect pupils to regularly complete the homework that is set.
 These frequently have additional support documents attached to help pupils in the completion of their work.

 We expect pupils to arrive to class prepared.
-This means bringing the correct equipment or resources for that lesson i.e. pencils, colour pencils, food ingredients.
+This means bringing the correct equipment or resources for that lesson i.e. pencils, green and black pens, colour pencils, food ingredients.

 Key Stage 3

-In Design & Technology at KS3 time is split between lessons in DT [graphics resistant materials and electronics] and Food/Textiles.
+In Design & Technology at KS3 time is split between the three areas, Food, Textiles and DT.
 During these lessons pupils undertake projects that develop their experiences, skills and knowledge over the 3 years.
-Learning the basic use of tools and equipment to make quality products they are also introduced to the design process and are taught the importance of health and safety.
-During Year 9 they then have the option of taking up one of the several KS4 DT options available.
+Learning the basic use of tools and equipment to make quality products they are also are introduced to the design process and are taught the importance of health and safety.
+During Year 9 they then have the option of taking up one of the several KS4 DT pathways available.
 In DT there is a small cover charge is applied to each practical project which is then taken home.

 Resources needed: During your lessons you will need a range of basic equipment such as pens, pencils, pencil sharpener, rubber, ruler and colouring pencils.
 Students are also required to bring their own ingredients for practical food technology lessons.

-Torch Project: Introduction to 2D Design, CAD/CAM, plastics and design for target market.
+- Torch Project: Introduction to 2D Design, CAD/CAM, plastics and design for a target market.

-Introduction Electronics: Sensors, chips and basic electronic components to make a 'sensor' product housed in a polymer vacuum formed case.
+- Introduction Electronics: Sensors, chips and electronic components to make a 'sensor' product housed in a polymer vacuum formed case.

-Textiles: Printing module, making an Ugly doll, introduction to the machine sewing.
+- Textiles – Printing module, making an Ugly doll, introduction to the sewing machine.

-Food: Develop further knowledge on nutrition labelling, health eating and their cooking skills.
+- Food – Develop further knowledge on nutrition, labeling, healthy eating and their cooking skills.

 In year 9 students choose a DT pathway which enables them to develop the subject specific skills needed for a KS4/GCSE course.
 Projects could include the following dependent upon subject choice:

-Graphics: Drawing skills - technical accuracy such as 1&2 point perspective, geometric construction, isometric, oblique, orthographic....
+- Graphics: Drawing skills - technical accuracy and techniques such as 1 & 2 point perspective, geometric construction, isometric, oblique, orthographic....

 Key Stage 4

 Resources needed: During your lessons you will need a range of basic equipment such as pens, pencils, pencil sharpener, rubber, ruler and colouring pencils.
 You would also benefit from having an A3 folder and a USB memory stick.
 In Food technology students are required to bring their own ingredients for practical sessions.
 In Textiles they will be required to provide fabric for their final exam piece.
-In Graphics/Product Design/Resistant Materials and Construction a cover charge for the year will provide all materials needed for projects.
+In Product Design a cover charge for the year will provide all materials needed for projects.

 GCSE: Design & Technology